From FI to Coast FIRE

 Retirement = Death

-To me, that is what most critics of FIRE blab as they shame those of us ingenious enough to FIRE.
-It’s like they want you to think that you don’t grow at all once you retire.
-You stagnate.
+Most critics of FIRE blab this as they shame those of us ingenious enough to FIRE.
+They want you to think that you don’t grow at all once you retire—you stagnate.

-Remember that I’m FIRE transitioning to coast FIRE so it’s not like the skills aren’t easily available.
+I’m FIRE transitioning to coast FIRE.
+It’s not like the skills aren’t easily transferable.
 Physicians have done it hundreds of times in their careers.
 The growth mindset.
 After all I’m a pseudo-physician.

 FI and Growth Mindset

 The basic point is that if you are clever enough to reach FI (or understand this blog), you win the game.
 Even if you have to go back to “work,” don’t tell me you couldn’t find something to do that is just fine.
 It might even kick ass or support your preferred way of life.
-Once you know how to make your first million, you can make another.
+You can make another once you know how to make your first million.
 And you have a terminal degree behind your name.

-Though an inauspicious year to retire, remind me what the stock market did if you dollar cost averaged into low-cost index funds and you had a 50-60% savings rate for the last 12-15 years?
+Though it’s an inauspicious year to retire, remind me what the stock market did if you dollar-cost averaged into low-cost index funds and had a 50-60% savings rate for the last 12-15 years?
 It’s impossible not to FIRE if you run those numbers; that’s how good the market has been.

 Do you think we heard more about FIRE in 2021 than now?
 I think so; maybe that’s because the market corrected.
 But, we all planned for it!
 We understand sequence of returns risk (and retirement date risk).